encounterplus/module-packer/README.md

 ## Installation

-Download the application flavour for your plattform from the [Latest Releases](https://github.com/encounterplus/module-packer/releases/tag/v0.9.0) section or clone this repository and run it from command line.
+Download the application for your plattform from the [Latest Releases](releases/latest).

+To run module-packer from code, you will need Node Package Manager (npm) installed.
+Once npm is installed, clone this repository and run the following from your command line.

 ```
 npm install